 A she-crow who nested in a tree near the pond saw the Bodhisatta’s beautiful eyes and wanted to eat them.
 She told her husband of her longing and schemed that their snake neighbor could kill the Bodhisatta, after which her husband would bring his eyes to her.

 So the crow started to help out the snake with various things and eventually the snake asked how he could repay him.
 The crow told of his wife’s desire and the snake agreed to help.
-The next day the snake lied in wait for the farmer and bit his leg when he walked by.
-As the Bodhisatta fell to the ground, the crab climbed out of his pocket and the crow perched on his chest pecking at the Bodhisatta’s eyes.
-The crab grabbed the crow by the neck with his claw and then did the same with the snake when he came to help the screaming crow.
+The next day the snake lay in wait for the farmer and bit his leg when he walked by.
+After the Bodhisatta fell to the ground the crow perched on his chest and pecked at his eyes.
+The crab climbed out of the Bodhisatta’s pocket and grabbed the crow by the neck with his claw and then did the same with the snake when he came to help the screaming crow.

 In the Lifetime of the Buddha